simonsarris/site-simonsarris/src/markdown-pages/writing.md

 For longer writing I have been using <a href="https://medium.com/@simon.sarris" target="_blank" rel="noopener noreferrer">Medium</a>, and this site.</p>

-Recently written stuff is on the [homepage](/) right now, or else hiding.
+Recently written stuff is on the [homepage](/) right now, or else in hiding.